Ringworm and Treatment

 Itraconazole (generic name) Oral Solutioin

 Iraconazole should be administered under the care and guidance of a licensed veterinarian, as it can damage the liver.
-Itraconazole should be given with a high-fat meal (a tab of real butter in their canned food is best).
+Itraconazole should be given with a high-fat meal (a tab of real butter mixed with a bit of canned food works best).
 The liquid medication seems easier to dose as it is more accurate for dosing than the pills.
 You can purchase this medication (Itraconazole) through Chewy.com with a prescription from your veterinarian.
 The dosage of this medication should be what your veterinarian recommends.

 Dosing and Administration